Tim1986/bamazon/README.md

 ## Overview

-The bamazon app tracks the products in a MySQL spreadsheet in response to node commands.
+The bamazon app tracks products in a MySQL spreadsheet in response to node commands.
 It allows a user to act as a customer who can buy products from the list, which updates the spreadsheet accordingly.
 The user can also act as a manager who checks his inventory, restocks the inventory, and adds additional products.

 ## Installation